Azores: Early settlement

-The archipelago was largely settled from mainland Portugal but settlement did not take place right away.
-Gonçalo Velho Cabral gathered resources and settlers for the next three years (1433–1436) and sailed to establish colonies, first on Santa Maria and then on São Miguel.
+The archipelago was largely settled from mainland Portugal, but settlement did not take place immediately.
+From 1433 Gonçalo Velho Cabral gathered resources and settlers, and he sailed in 1436 to establish colonies, first on Santa Maria and then on São Miguel.
 Settlers built houses, established villages and cleared bush and rocks to plant crops, grain, grapevines, sugar cane and other plants suitable for local use and for export.
 They brought domesticated animals, such as chickens, rabbits, cattle, sheep, goats and pigs.
-The settlement of the unoccupied islands started in 1439 with people mainly from the continental provinces of Algarve and Alentejo, in mainland Portugal.
-São Miguel was first settled in 1449, the settlers – mainly from the Estremadura, Alto Alentejo and Algarve areas of mainland Portugal – under the command of Gonçalo Velho Cabral, who landed at the site of modern-day Povoação.
+The settlement of the unoccupied islands began in 1439 with people mainly from the continental provinces of Algarve and Alentejo.
+São Miguel was first settled in 1449, the settlers – mainly from Estremadura, Alto Alentejo and Algarve – under the command of Cabral, who landed at the site of modern-day Povoação.

 Flemish settlers

-The first reference to the island of São Jorge was made in 1439 but the date of discovery is unknown.
-In 1443, the island was already inhabited but settlement only began after the arrival of the noble Flemish native Willem van der Haegen.
+The first reference to the island of São Jorge was made in 1439, but the date of discovery is unknown.
+In 1443 the island was already inhabited, but settlement began only after the arrival of Willem van der Haegen.
 Arriving at Topo, São Jorge, where he lived and died, he became known as Guilherme da Silveira to the islanders.
 João Vaz Corte-Real received the captaincy of the island in 1483.
 Velas became a town before the end of the 15th century.
-By 1490, there were 2,000 Flemings living on the islands of Terceira, Pico, Faial, São Jorge and Flores.
+By 1490 there were 2,000 Flemings living on the islands of Terceira, Pico, Faial, São Jorge and Flores.
 Because there was such a large Flemish settlement, the Azores became known as the Flemish Islands or the Isles of Flanders.

 Prince Henry the Navigator was responsible for this Flemish settlement.
-His sister, Isabel, was married to Philip the Good, Duke of Burgundy, Flanders at the time belonging to Burgundy.
+His sister Isabel was married to Philip the Good, Duke of Burgundy (Flanders at the time belonged to Burgundy).
 There was a revolt against Philip's rule, and disease and hunger became rampant.
 Isabel appealed to Henry to allow some of the unruly Flemings to settle in the Azores.
 He granted this and supplied them with means of transport and goods.

-The 1522 earthquake and recovery
+1522 earthquake and recovery

 In 1522, Vila Franca do Campo, then the capital of São Miguel, was devastated by an earthquake and landslide that killed about 5,000 people, and the capital was moved to Ponta Delgada.
-The town of Vila Franca do Campo was rebuilt on the original site, and today is a thriving fishing and yachting port.
+Vila Franca do Campo was rebuilt on the original site and today is a thriving fishing and yachting port.
 Ponta Delgada received its city status in 1546.
 From the first settlement, the pioneers applied themselves to agriculture, and by the 15th century Graciosa was exporting wheat, barley, wine and brandy.
 The goods were sent to Terceira largely because of the proximity of that island.